A functional language that combines

 Run or Compile

-# Run directly with evaluator
+# Run with interpreter

 kit run hello.kit